 Tattoo cracking is most commonly caused by very dry skin during the healing process.
 A tattoo that drys out too much can produce thick scabs that are susceptible to breaking open in multiple areas.
 Scabs that crack can lead to bleeding, infection, and possible fading or scarring.

 Mild dryness and scabbing are to be expected while a tattoo heals, but thick, heavy scabs should definitely be avoided where possible.

 When your tattoo begins to scab over in the healing process, the area around the tattoo generally becomes scaly, extremely dry, and also very itchy.

-Some tattoos will scab very lightly where the scabs are hardly visible and some will scab heavily, with thick prominent scabs.
+Some tattoos will scab very lightly where the scabs are hardly visible, and some will scab heavily, with thick prominent crusts.

-When the scabs lose all amounts of moisture within them, they will become so dry that they begin to split, break apart, and often bleed - this is what is known as tattoo cracking.
+When the scabs lose moisture within them, they will become so dry that they begin to split, break apart, and often bleed.
+This is what is known as tattoo cracking.

-Below are the main reasons why a tattoo may begin to crack:
+Below are the main reasons why your new ink may begin to crack:

 You have many thick scabs

-Although a few large scabs on a tattoo is relatively normal, a tattoo covered in huge thick cracking scabs can mean that your tattoo artist was a little too heavy-handed and treated your skin a bit too rough during the tattooing process.
+Although a few large scabs on a tattoo is relatively normal, a tattoo covered in huge, thick, cracking scabs can mean your tattoo artist was a little too heavy-handed and treated your skin a bit too rough during the procedure.